 Don’t ever hesitate to ask for help!
 Gates change, flights are delayed, connections are short, and sometimes things just get really messed up.
 If you need to get where you are going and you’re not sure, just ask someone what you need to know.

-Really on any flight these are a must-have for frequent travelers.
+Really on any flight, these are a must-have for frequent travelers.
 That plane sound…OMG.
 It can make me so angry!
-Add to that people who talk to loud, who are on the phone, or really any other audio annoyance and it’s nice to block it all out with some noise-cancelling headphones.
+Add to that, people who talk too loud, who are on the phone, or really any other audio annoyance and it’s nice to block it all out with some noise-cancelling headphones.
 You may not even use them to listen to anything except for the thoughts in your head.

 Do not expect outlets on a budget airline.
 I’ve been on a few flights that do have them…but never count on it!
 If it’s just your phone, then a lipstick charger is probably fine.
 But if you have rechargeable headphones, phone, tablet, etc, then get a good powerful one.
 I have an in-between one that’s solar-powered from Tespack and I love it.

 This is pretty self-explanatory I think.
 Bring snacks you know you’ll like that don’t cost an arm and a leg like they would on the plane.
 I usually go with granola bar type snacks, but grab those chips or gummies or whatever makes you happy.
 Because let’s be real…hangry is a real thing.
 Regardless if my computer is telling me that’s not a word.

 You know to stay hydrated on the plane, right?
 Please do.
 Either bring a water bottle from home that you can fill after security or just buy a bottle of water when you’re near your gate.
 Besides, you’ll need it to wash down your snacks!